vishalsodani/easy-scraper/README.md

 </ul>
 ```

-there trees are subset of this.
+three trees are subset of this.

 ```html
 <ul>